Bosses have tough jobs.

 How does play boost productivity?

 Improv spoke to my natural human sense of play.
 It was fun to make up stories, play pretend, and follow impulses.
-But participating in the Theater History class felt like a chore.
-There were no game and no fun there.
+When my professor followed this up with a more serious task, my brain was already primed for engagement.

 As adults, we still have that desire to have fun.
 So, the solution is simple: incorporate play at work, and you’ll keep your employees motivated.

 A study by the University of Warwick found that people are more productive when they’re happy.